 Supported by a contract from the New York State Department of Health (Health Research Incorporated)

-Advanced primary care, or APC, is a practice model that incentivizes quality and value.
+Advanced primary care incentivizes quality and value.
 This comprehensive, coordinated approach to patient care focuses on prevention and improved disease management.
 It also supports superior performance on quality measures, rather than volume of services delivered, with enhanced payment.

 In partnership with the New York State Department of Health (DOH), UHF’s Quality Institute is helping formulate strategies to implement and oversee quality measurement, performance monitoring, and reporting that will support improvements in primary care practices.
 This work is part of a major four-year transformation initiative in New York State funded by the Centers for Medicare & Medicaid Services through a State Innovation Models (SIM) grant.